xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 Network management faces significant challenges, including the complexity of multi-vendor configurations, the real-time correlation of heterogeneous telemetry data, and the need for rapid responses to dynamic security threats.
 LLMs offer a promising approach to addressing these challenges through their advanced multimodal data understanding and adaptive reasoning capabilities.
 However, the direct application of LLMs in network management introduces several technical considerations.
-These include the need for semantic enrichment of network telemetry to enhance LLM comprehension, a dual-channel decision execution mechanism with confidence-based escalation, and auditability of LLM-generated decisions through provenance tracking.
+These include the need for semantic enrichment of network telemetry to enhance LLM comprehension, a decision execution mechanism with confidence-based escalation, and auditability of LLM-generated decisions through provenance tracking.
-Addressing these requirements is critical to integrating LLMs effectively into network management workflows while maintaining reliability, transparency, and interoperability.
+Addressing these requirements is critical to integrating LLM agents effectively into network management workflows while maintaining reliability, transparency, and interoperability.

 # Terminology